Healthspan vs Lifespan After 45: Living Better Longer

 Is it ever too late to start working on my healthspan?

 Absolutely not.
-While starting early is ideal, studies have shown that adopting healthy lifestyle habits, even in your 60s, 70s, or 80s, can significantly improve health outcomes, increase functional years, and reduce the risk of chronic disease.
+While starting early is ideal, research suggests that adopting healthy lifestyle habits, even in your 60s, 70s, or 80s, can support health outcomes and functional years.

 Do genetics determine my healthspan?